Kush614/College-Campus-Placement-Prediction/README.md

 Handling outliers of diagnosis columns.
 As, it is very important because at last we're predicting placenment of a student.
 Then I used different Regression models present in sklearn to train the model.
 Use Correlation coefficients to measure how strong a relationship is between two variables.

 MODELS USED

 Logistic Regression
 Decission Tree Classifier
 K Nearest Neighbour Classifier
 Random Forest Classifier

+And which model is well suited according to accuracy.

 LIBRARIES NEEDED

 numpy